shanecandoit/shanecandoit.github.io/index.md

 ## Welcome to Shanes Pages

-Shane is a Full-Stack Developer and (aspiring) Machine Learning Engineer.
+Shane is a Full-Stack Developer and Machine Learning Engineer.

 My [Linked In](https://www.linkedin.com/in/shane-page-721a9021/) page